 The Montana Historical Society complies fully with MCA 22-3-424 sections 1 and 2 regarding the maintenance and repair of the agency's heritage and non-heritage properties.
-The Department confers with the Montana Historical Society State Historic Preservation staff during maintenance, repair, and construction projects.
+The Department confers with the Montana Historical Society State Historic Preservation Office and the Department of Administration during maintenance, repair, and construction projects.
+In the case of the Moss Mansion the Montana Historical Society also confers with the Billings Preservation Society.
+In the case of the Lewis and Clark Bridge, the MHS also confers with the Montana Department of Transportation